 Hair dryers we also recommend

 It may be our current favourite, but the Dyson detailed above isn't for everyone.
 That's why we've also listed the other models we've tested and recommend.

 Cloud Nine The Airshot

-It says this dryer has vitamins infused into its ceramic heating elements to nourish your hair - whether that's meaningful or not, it dries quickly and effectively, which is what it's all about.
+It says this dryer has vitamins infused into its ceramic heating elements to nourish your hair - whether that works or not, well, it's hard to test, but it does dry quickly and effectively.

-You get heating options, too, and its Cool Shot setting will give your hair a final whoosh of cold air that should hold your style in place longer, a nice touch.
+You get heating options, too, and its Cool Shot setting will give your hair a final whoosh of cold air that should hold your style in place longer, which is a nice touch.
 The dryer is also impressively compact, so won't take up too much space at all.

-The Air's motor means that it can dry your hair super quickly, up to twice as fast as some competitors, and an ionic system also makes for frizz-free drying, always a bonus.
+The Air's motor means that it can dry your hair super quickly, up to twice as fast as some competitors, ghd say, and an ionic system also makes for frizz-free drying, which is always a bonus.